trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 use :doc:`secrets </security/secrets>` to avoid actual values in the catalog properties files.

+Multiple SQL Server databases or servers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The SQL Server connector can only access a single SQL Server database within a single catalog.
+Thus, if you have multiple SQL Server databases, or want to connect to multiple SQL Server instances, you must configure multiple instances of the SQL Server connector.

+To add another catalog, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.
+For example, if you name the property file ``sales.properties``, Trino creates a catalog named ``sales`` using the configured connector.

 .. include:: jdbc-common-configurations.fragment

 .. include:: non-transactional-insert.fragment

-Multiple SQL Server databases or servers
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The SQL Server connector can't access more than one database using a single catalog.

-If you have multiple databases, or want to access multiple instances of SQL Server, you need to configure one catalog for each instance.

-To add another catalog:

-- Add another properties file to ``etc/catalog``
-- Save it with a different name that ends in ``.properties``

-For example, if you name the property file ``sales.properties``, Trino uses the configured connector to create a catalog named ``sales``.

 Querying SQL Server
 -------------------